react-navigation/react-navigation.github.io/versioned_docs/version-7.x/getting-started.md

 npx create-expo-app@latest --template react-navigation/template
 ```

-See the project's `README.md` for more information on how to get started.

-If you created a new project using the template, you can skip the installation steps below and move on to ["Hello React Navigation"](hello-react-navigation.md?config=static).
+This creates a new Expo project with React Navigation already installed and configured.
+See the project's `README.md` for more information, then move on to [Setting up React Navigation](#setting-up-react-navigation).

-Otherwise, you can follow the instructions below to install React Navigation into your existing project.

 ## Installation